Endodontist Marketing

 Neglecting Referral Relationships

-Focusing exclusively on direct patient acquisition while ignoring referral relationship marketing leaves the primary case source unsupported.
-Most endodontic practices would feel this loss within 60 days.
+Focusing exclusively on direct patient acquisition while, however, simultaneously ignoring referral relationship marketing, ultimately leaves the primary case source unsupported.
+Most endodontic practices would, in fact, consequently, feel this loss within 60 days.

 03